Sports Premium Spending 2018,19

 - Children have access to different events as cost is not an issue.

-- Ability for children to access county level competitions in Hull
+- Ability for children to access higher level competitions which are usually further away (Hull).

 - Health and Wellbeing for every child continues to develop